casper-network/docs-1.5.X/source/docs/casper/developers/cli/calling-contracts.md

 ```

 The arguments of interest are:

 -   `session-name` - Name of the stored contract (associated with the executing account) to be called as the session
--   `session-entry-point` - Name of the method that will be used when calling the session contract
+-   `session-entry-point` - Name of the entry-point that will be used when calling the session contract

 **Example 1 - Calling the Counter contract using a named key:**